Saichō: Buddha-nature

 A central tenet of Saichō's Tendai teaching was the idea that "all sentient beings have Buddha-nature" (一切衆生悉有仏性, issai shujō shitsu u busshō), which expresses a key teaching of the Lotus and Nirvana Sutras which sees all beings as having the universal potential to become Buddhas.
 While previous Nara schools, including the Hossō school, acknowledged this to some extent, Saichō and the Hossō school engaged in intense debates over their interpretation of buddha-nature.
 This was most famously discussed in Saichō's debate with Yogacara scholar Tokuitsu.

 Tokuitsu, while acknowledging universal Buddhahood, supported the theory of the five natures (or lineages), which posits that some beings (especially the icchantikas) lack the capacity to manifest buddha-nature through practice due to their "gotra" (lineage), a key theory found in Yogacara treatises.
 Saichō criticized this position as containing elements of Hinayana and asserted that all beings can attain Buddhahood as taught in the Lotus Sutra.
 He further rejected the common Buddhist view that only exceptional beings like Shakyamuni could attain Buddhahood through their heroic bodhisattva practices and instead emphasized that "those who believe in the Buddha-nature of all beings, engage in altruistic practices, and advance on the path to Buddhahood are true Bodhisattvas".

-Furthermore, Saichō's view went further than this soteriological universalism, since he relied closely on Zhanran's view of Buddha nature as an all-pervasive reality that also includes insentient things (like mountains, rivers etc).
+Saichō's view went further than this soteriological universalism, since he relied closely on Zhanran's view of Buddha nature as an all-pervasive reality that also includes insentient things (like mountains, rivers etc).
 Building on Zhanran's thought, Saichō incorporated the idea that insentient things inherently possess Buddha-nature.
 Zhanran's Tiantai doctrine proposed that the distinction between sentient and insentient beings is ultimately illusory, as all phenomena are included in ultimate reality, the realm of suchness (Tathātā).
 According to Zhanran, Buddha-nature pervades all things through the principle of mutual inclusion, in which each dharma realm contains all others.
 This perspective extends the nature of enlightenment to include inanimate objects by affirming that insentient things possess the threefold Buddha-nature.
 Saichō drew from this framework to reinforce his view that the dynamic expression of suchness actively manifests in the phenomenal world, further aligning his thought with the Tiantai doctrines of the middle and the One Vehicle.